THE TIME OF JACOB’S TROUBLE

 This makes it clear that Jacob was 91 when Joseph was born.
-Gen. 30:25.
-“And it came to pass, when Rachel had born Joseph that Jacob said to Laban, ‘Send me away that I may go to my own people and to my country.’”
+Genesis 30:25 “And it came to pass, when Rachel had borne Joseph that Jacob said to Laban, ‘Send me away, that I may go to my own place and to my country.’”
 At this time Jacob’s family was complete with the exception of Benjamin, showing that his father’s blessing was being fulfilled.

 In Genesis 28:3 Jacob received the blessing.
-“May God Almighty bless you, and make you fruitful and multiply you, that you may be an assembly of people.”
+“May God Almighty bless you, And make you fruitful and multiply you, That you may be an assembly of peoples;”

-Gen. 27:46.
-“And Rebekah said to Isaac, ‘I am weary of my life because of the daughters of Heth; if Jacob takes a wife of the daughters of Heth like these who are the daughters of the land, what good is my life to me.’”
+Genesis 27:46 “And Rebekah said to Isaac, ‘I am weary of my life because of the daughters of Heth; if Jacob takes a wife of the daughters of Heth like these [who are] the daughters of the land, what good is my life to me.’”

 Why then did Isaac intend to give the blessing of the firstborn to Esau?
-The statement in Genesis 27:1 gives the impression that some time had elapsed from Esau’s marriage to the intended blessing of Esau.
-“Now it came to pass when Isaac was old and his eyes were dim that he could not see, that he called Esau his older son and said to him, ‘My son.’
-And he answered him, ‘Behold now I am old I do not know the day of my death.’”
+The statement in Genesis 27:1-2 gives the impression that some time had elapsed from Esau’s marriage to the intended blessing of Esau.
+1“Now it came to pass, when Isaac was old and his eyes were so dim that he could not see, that he called Esau his older son and said to him, ‘My son.’
+And he answered him, ‘Here I am.’
+2Then he said, ‘Behold now, I am old.
+I do not know the day of my death.’”

 This occurred when Isaac was 137 years old and Jacob was 77 which will be shown once the passage of time is explained by scriptural evidence from the bible.
 Rebekah was the one who realized that the blessing of the firstborn could not be given to Esau because he had married into the Canaanite nation.
 It negated the very purpose of her marriage to Isaac.
 At this time there was no doubt that the blessing had to go to Jacob who was as yet unmarried.

-In Genesis 24 verse 3 Abraham gives instructions to his servant.
-“And I will make you swear by the Lord, the God of heaven and the God of the earth, that you will not take a wife for my son from the daughters of the Canaanites among whom I dwell;”
+In Genesis 24:3 Abraham gives instructions to his servant. “and I will make you swear by the Lord, the God of heaven and the God of the earth, that you will not take a wife for my son from the daughters of the Canaanites among whom I dwell;”

 It is necessary to remember that the bible only contains the core information, leaving out the details of interactions of those involved.
 One of the details is that Isaac and Rebekah knew that Esau had sold his birthright to Jacob.
 In Genesis 27:36 Esau reiterates his loss of the birthright, which was no surprise to Isaac.
 Another fact is the deep disappointment of Esau’s marriage at age 40 to the two Canaanite women.
 The combination of these two facts automatically eliminated him from the birthright and the blessing.
 Finally, the intended blessing took place 37 years after Esau’s marriages.